-After interior waterproofing is complete, all you have to do is have it spray foamed during the refinishing of your basement.
+After waterproofing is complete, all you have to do is have it spray foamed during the refinishing of your basement.
 Yes, it’s as simple as spray foam.

 Spray foam becomes its own vapour barrier, eliminating that mold sandwich, so instead of having two waterproof membranes you get a continuous membrane, as the foam sticks to the waterproofing membrane and seals and insulates.

-Interior waterproofing was introduced into Toronto many years ago and now interior waterproofing is effectively keeping Toronto homes dry and free from leaking.
+This method of waterproofing was introduced into Toronto many years ago and now interior waterproofing is effectively keeping Toronto homes dry and free from leaking.

-Interior waterproofing has become popular in the last decade, as people are finishing basements more often in Toronto and the surrounding areas.
+Waterproofing has become popular in the last decade, as people are finishing basements more often in Toronto and the surrounding areas.
 Many Toronto homes have a very close proximity to each other and the only way to protect these homes is to install interior waterproofing prior to finishing the job.

 The average cost to finish a basement is around $50,000, and this is why it is very important to have your basement waterproofed prior to spending this kind of money.